m-lamonaca/programming-notes/PHP/Web.md

 ## HTTP Methods

-Handling of HTTP requests happend using the following global variables:
+Handling of HTTP requests happens using the following global variables:

 - `$_SERVER`: info on request headers, version, URL path and method (dict)
 - `$_GET`: parameters of get request (dict)